hydromatic/morel/docs/howto.md

 ## How to make a release (for committers)

 Make sure `mvn clean install`, `mvn site`, and
-`mvn javadoc:javadoc javadoc:test-javadoc` pass under JDK 8 - 14.
+`mvn javadoc:javadoc javadoc:test-javadoc` pass under JDK 8 - 17.

 Write release notes.
 Run the [relNotes](https://github.com/julianhyde/share/blob/master/tools/relNotes) script and append the output to [HISTORY.md](HISTORY.md).

-Update version numbers in README and README.md, and the copyright date in NOTICE.
+Update version numbers in `src/main/java/net/hydromatic/morel/Shell.java`, `README` and `README.md`, and the copyright date in `NOTICE`.

 Switch to JDK 11.